paralus/website/docs/Quickstart/kind.md

 - [OPTIONAL] Change the host under domain.host to use a different hostname
 - [OPTIONAL] Change the images under images to a custom image if you want to try with your custom images

-Being in the `rcloud` directory, run the following command to install Paralus
+Being in the `ztka` directory, run the following command to install Paralus

 `helm upgrade --install <RELEASE_NAME> .`